 Setting Description Factory Default

-Checked/ unchecked Sets a port, which no BPDU expectedly goes through, as an unchecked, except
+Checked/ unchecked Sets a port, which no BPDU are expected to go through, as an unchecked, except

 edge port WLAN1/2 ports

-We recommend you set an edge port for the port, which is connected to a non-STP/RSTP sub-network or an end device (PLC, RTU, etc.) as opposed to network equipment.
+We recommend you set use the edge port setting for ports that are only connected to non-STP/RSTP sub-networks or end devices (PLC, RTU, etc.) as opposed to network equipment.
 This can prevent unnecessary waiting and negotiation of STP/RSTP protocol, and accelerate system initialization.
 When an edge port receives BPDUs, it can still function as an STP/RSTP port and start negotiation.